iCalcreator/ipTools/README.md

 > is a PHP IP number utility toolbox

-"Don't thrust an IP address... ", but sometime you have to deal with them..
+"Don't thrust an IP address... ", but sometime you have to deal with them.

 Provides IP v4/v6
 * validation: IP in IP/network(cidr) ranges